Chacha Eke

-Charity Eke, popularly known as Chacha Eke Faani, is a Nigerian actress from Ebonyi State.
+Charity Eke, popularly known as Chacha Eke Faani, is a Nigerian actress from Ebonyi State, a state in the southeastern part of Nigeria.
 Her rise to fame came when she starred in the 2012 drama film, The End is Near.

-Early life, education and career
+Education

-She had her basic education at ESUT Nursery & Primary School in Ebonyi State, and completed her secondary school education at Our Lord Shepherd International School in Enugu.
-She graduated from Ebonyi State University with a B.Sc degree in accountancy.
+She had her basic education at ESUT Nursery & Primary school in Ebonyi State and completed her secondary school education at Our Lord Shepherd International School in Enugu State.
+She graduated from Ebonyi State University with a B.Sc. degree in accountancy.

+Personal life

+Chacha Eke suffered a chemical reaction disorder in the brain making her dislike her Mother when she was young.
+Chacha was once married to Austin Faani for nine years but announced on air that it was over.
+Her struggles with Bipolar Disorder makes her despise her husband.
+The Actress is a Mother of four Children.